andrewhopper/thefirm/README.md

 ## How to run the code

 1. Clone the repository
-2. Run the overview report: `tsx reports/overview.tsx`
+2. Run `npm build` to complete the classes and enums
+3. Run `npm start` to generate the prompts defined in the flows

 ## Overview